The Only Way to Know If Striking Works Is to Do It

 Iceland’s first ever Women’s Day Off came out of the worldwide women’s liberation movement in the 1970s.
 Originally the brainchild of the country’s Redstockings feminist group, the women’s strike’s message was simple: “By going on strike, women wanted to show how much influence their work outside of the home and within the home had,” Halldórsdóttir said.

-A flier produced by the executive committee for Women’s Day Off in June of 1975 — five months before the inaugural event would take place — made their motivations for striking clear.
-“The reasons are many and here are but a few,” the flier began.
-Closure of the gender pay gap, greater representation in government, respect for women’s unpaid labor inside the home, better child care, and acknowledgement of women’s important contributions to Icelandic communities across the country.
+A flyer produced by the executive committee for Women’s Day Off in June of 1975 — five months before the inaugural event would take place — made their motivations for striking clear.
+“The reasons are many and here are but a few,” the flyer began.
+Closure of the gender pay gap, greater representation in government, respect for women’s unpaid labor inside the home, better child care, and acknowledgment of women’s important contributions to Icelandic communities across the country.

 Fríða Rós Valdimarsdóttir, chairman of the board of the Women’s Rights Association in Reykjavik, said despite the widespread awareness of the strike, there was plenty of uncertainty about how it would work.
 “The first time women did it, they had no idea how to do it, or if women were going to show up.
 Then a huge amount of women showed up.”
 On October 24, 1975, experts estimated that 90 percent of Iceland’s female citizens took to the streets.
 “I think participation was better than anyone had ever expected,” Halldórsdóttir added.
 “All those women in Reykjavik?
 Tens of thousands of women came to the center of town.”
 Meanwhile, banks closed early, factories shut entirely, and flights were all but canceled.
 Grocery stores immediately sold out of sausages: “Because they were easiest for the men to cook!”